CracklyDuck/titanic-subamariners/README.md

 Part II
 * E4_Titanic_ClassificationModels.ipynb: Contains detailed description of the implementation of Machine Learning models to predict whether a passeneger with specific characteristics survived the Titanic incident.
 Models included are KNN, Random Forest, Logistic Regression, and Support Vector Machine.
-Requires train.csv and test.csv
+Requires data4training.csv and test.csv

 FINAL
 * Report_TitanicAnalysis: Final summary of findings and insights retrieved from analysis of the data during Part I of the project.
 Report of results obtained of the implemented ML models and tuning of hyperparameters for chosen model.